Sexual Violence Prevention and Education

 Sexual Violence Response Training - Students*

 This workshop provides participants with interactive and practice-based training on how to respond to a disclosure of sexual violence.
 This workshop touches on the link between systemic oppression and sexual violence that can impact and create barriers for those impacted by sexual violence.
-Participants will gain supportive language, resources, and interventions techniques when acting as a prosocial bystander or receiving a disclosure.
+Participants will gain supportive language, resources, and intervention techniques when acting as a prosocial bystander or receiving a disclosure.
 By the end, participants are equipped with the knowledge, resources, and skills to support survivors when disclosing sexual violence.

 Masculinity Mini-Series